 Alternatively, if you’d feel more comfortable trading on the performance of the industry as a whole, rather than concentrating on individual marijuana stocks, you might want to cast a glance in the direction of Horizons ETF.
 Officially known as the Horizons Medical Marijuana exchange traded fund (ETF), and informally as the ‘Weed ETF’, it tracks some of the predictable top players in all three phases of the industry – growers, biotechs and supply providers – along with a selected group of up-and-comers.

 If, after some thought, you’ve decided to explore trading marijuana stocks, IG offers a range of ways for you to do so.
 See which one of these options best suit your needs and matches your preferences.

-CFDs enable you to trade the difference between the opening and closing price of an asset.
+CFD trading enables you to trade the difference between the opening and closing price of an asset.
 They’re particularly useful for hedging existing positions in your portfolio.
-And as they’re free from stamp duty, you can offset losses against future profits.1

-If you want to take a longer-term view of the marijuana industry, you can buy and sell key cannabis stocks or invest in cannabis ETFs with our share dealing service.
+If you want to take a longer-term view of the marijuana industry, you can buy and sell key cannabis stocks or invest in cannabis ETFs with our share trading service.